muratk3n/thirdwave/en/README.md

 ---

-TR parties, coalitions still largely work this way.. they are mostly proto-fascistic cesspools into anything can be thrown in and it floats, like certain shit does on a pool of pee.
+TR parties, coalitions still largely work this way.. they are mostly cesspools of proto fascism into which anything can be thrown in and it floats, like certain shit does on a pool of piss.

 ---